 The Founding of New Chapters — Steps Toward a Charter

-The committee will consider the elements of strength and of weakness of institutions from the perspective of the objectives of Phi Beta Kappa.
-Because the Society is, above all, interested in the development of liberally educated men and women, it seeks evidence that the educational programs and academic environment of an applicant institution effectively quicken the mind and spirit of its students and faculty by encouraging the full development of their human capacities.
-Phi Beta Kappa requires that its member institutions give primary emphasis to curricula liberal in character and purpose and that courses distinguished by these qualities shall constitute the principal requirements for the bachelor's degree.
+The Committee on Qualifications considers applications from the perspective of Phi Beta Kappa’s objectives.
+Because the Society is, above all, interested in the development of liberally-educated students, it seeks evidence that the educational programs and academic environment of an applicant institution effectively quicken the mind and spirit.
+Phi Beta Kappa requires that its member institutions give primary emphasis to curricula liberal in character and purpose and that courses distinguished by these qualities constitute the principal requirements for the bachelor's degree.

-The committee will also closely examine the curriculum for the baccalaureate degree to assess whether students are engaged in study that illuminates the human condition by exploring aspects of taste and feeling, of the reasoning process, of the physical and moral worlds, of individual and group responsibility, and of the meaning of life as a whole.
+The Committee on Qualifications will also closely examine the curriculum for the baccalaureate degree to assess whether students are engaged in study that illuminates the human condition by exploring aspects of taste and feeling, of the reasoning process, of the physical and moral worlds, of individual and group responsibility, and of the meaning of life as a whole.
 The study of literature, languages, philosophy, religion, the fine arts, history, the social sciences, mathematics and the natural sciences is held to be central to the objectives of Phi Beta Kappa.
-In 2011, the chapters adopted the revised Stipulations Concerning Eligibility for Membership in Course.
-The stipulations are provided here so that applicant faculty groups will know which of their academic programs enroll students who would be eligible for election should a charter be approved by the 2021 Triennial Council.